NTT123/pax/README.md

 # Please do this computation inside a function decorated by `pax.pure`.
 ```

-Furthermore, a decorated function can only access the copy of its of inputs.
+Furthermore, a decorated function can only access a copy of its inputs.
 Any modification on the copy will not affect the original inputs.

 ```python
 @pax.pure